NAELA Foundation Litigation

 Claypoole, et al. v.
 Mackereth

 .
+The brief was written by John Callinan, CELA, CAP; Ron Landsman, CAP; and Stanley M. Vasiliadis, CELA.
 The goal of the litigation is Third Circuit recognition that under current federal law:

 - the purchase of an annuity that meets the four express requirements of 42 U.S.C. §1396p(c)(1)(F) and §1396p(c)(1)(G)(ii) cannot be treated as the disposal of an asset for less than fair market value;